 Yes, there are scholarships available.
 Yes, schools offer loans and some churches set aside funds to help seminary students.
 Regardless, the commitment is nothing short of financially impossible for the masses.

-Those with theological education cannot proclaim a spiritual maturity available primarily to the affluent.
+Those with theological education cannot proclaim that spiritual maturity available primarily to the affluent.

 Seminary requires educational responsibility.